lukasjuhas/wp-doge-mode/readme.txt

 == Description ==

-Replaces are images with doge, floating doge phases, doge font!
+Replaces all images with doge, floating doge phases, font changes to doge font (comic sans and family)!

 == Installation ==